d-e-s-o/test-tag/README.md

 rendering it no longer eligible to be run.
 It also quickly gets convoluted once more than one property is "special".

+Please note that the usage of Miri is just an example (if the majority of tests is Miri-compatible you can use `#[cfg_attr(miri, ignore)]` as an opt-out alternative).
+However, tagging can be useful for other properties, such as certain tests requiring alleviated rights (need to be run with administrator privileges).

 Usage
 -----
 This crate provides the `#[test_tag::tag(...)]` attribute that